 Your health care provider can tell if you have this condition by doing a physical exam.

 A bone x-ray may be normal, or it may show swelling or damage to the tibial tubercle.
 This is a bony bump below the knee.
-X-rays are rarely used unless the provider wants to rule out other causes of the pain.
+X-rays are rarely used unless the provider wants to check for other causes of the pain.

 Osgood-Schlatter disease will almost always go away on its own once the child stops growing.